weizeming/ReGA/README.md

-# ReGA: Model-based Safeguard for LLMs via Representation-Guided Abstraction
+# ReGA: Representation-Guided Abstraction \\for Model-based Safeguarding of LLMs

 ## Usage